DigestYourFinances

 StepWhat to do

-Step 4Invest 15% of your income towards retirement
+Step 4Invest 15% of your income toward retirement

 Step 5Save for your children’s college fund